nguyenalter/temporal-slide/pages/motivation/lack-utils.md

 <v-click>

-Problem 1: A task must be done in 2 weeks from now.
+Use case 1: A task must be done in 2 weeks from now.
 When is the deadline date?
 </v-click>

 <v-click>